n1ru4l/envelop/README.md

 });
 ```

-This approach allow developers to create a base Envelop and share it across the organization: you can define your monitoring setup, logging, authentication, etc, only once in a common package, and share it with others without losing the ability to extend it.
+This approach allows developers to create a base Envelop and share it across the organization: you can define your monitoring setup, logging, authentication, etc, only once in a common package, and share it with others without losing the ability to extend it.

 ## Write your own plugin!

-Envelop plugins are just object with functions, that provides contextual implementation for before/after of each phase, with a flexible API.
+Envelop plugins are just objects with functions, that provide contextual implementation for before/after of each phase, with a flexible API.

-Here's a simple example that allow you print the execution params:
+Here's a simple example that allows you to print the execution params:

 ```ts
 const myPlugin = {